renpy/renpy/sphinx/source/screens.rst

     A string that's used to provide a prefix for the style for the children of this screen, as :ref:`described below <style-prefix>`.

+`layer`
+    A string giving the name of the layer the screen is shown on by default.

 ::

    screen hello_world():